Biden risks deepening Middle East conflict with pressure to respond to deadly troop attack | KRDO

 Now, leaders in Washington and the Middle East are mulling choices that could significantly transform the situation, with thousands of lives and the future of the region in the balance.

+“We shall respond,” President Joe Biden said in a banquet hall of a Baptist church in South Carolina hours after the attack.

-President Joe Biden, who vowed to respond to the drone attacks “at a time and in a manner of our choosing,” faces a decision on the scale of the American reprisal, which will have consequences both in the region and at home as he enters a tough reelection fight.
+But the president, who also vowed to respond to the drone attack “at a time and in a manner of our choosing,” still faces a decision on the scale of the American reprisal, which will have consequences both in the region and at home as he enters a tough reelection fight.
+Advisers said significant responses were discussed in a videoconference with Biden and his national security team in the hours after the attack.

 In Israel, Prime Minister Benjamin Netanyahu is under intense pressure to strike an agreement that would secure the return of more than 100 remaining hostages inside Gaza, a step that will require a lengthy pause in Israel’s campaign against Hamas.